trevordblack/Juliog/README.md

 At the parameterization stage, any variables will be replaced with their constant values.

 Any statically defined if conditions will reduce to either `true` or `false` at compile time.
 If the condition reduces to the static Bool `true` then the contents of the if block will be raised to the level of the if statement, the condition will be removed, and the else block will be removed.
 For an if statment in the function block, the if block will be raised to function block; for a nested if statement, the nested if will be raised to the parent if statement.
 If the condition is reduced to a static Bool `false` then the contents of the else block will be raised, the if block will be removed, and the condition will be removed.
 Should no else condition exist, then nothing will be raised, and the entire if statement will be removed.

-For the if statement condition which is not statically defined (i.e. dynamically defined in relation to a wire value) the if statement and all of its constituent parts (the if condition, the if block, and the else block should it exist) will be parameterized, but not raised, nor removed.

 ```julia